 In 2003, Victrola took a huge step and began roasting their own coffee in the tiny back room of their café in Seattle.
 In the cramped back room they spent countless hours experimenting with roast profiles and blends for their espresso.
 Early on, they committed themselves to the task of sourcing, roasting, and preparing the finest coffees available.
 Since then, innovation has marked their roasting operations and coffee preparation.

-As a small, Seattle-based company, Victrola Coffee Roasters is the perfect supply partner for Brown Bear Baking.
-We have selected medium roast blends - roasted in small batches every week - for our espresso and coffee service at bakery that perfectly pair with our daily, handcrafted pastries.
+As a small, Seattle-based family roastery, Victrola Coffee Roasters is the perfect supply partner for Brown Bear Baking.
+We pair Streamline Espresso and Empire medium roast blend - roasted in small batches each week - for our espresso and coffee service pairing perfectly with our handcrafted pastries.